kiwicom/orbit/.github/contributing.md

 - `yarn flow` - static type check
 - `yarn eslint` - ESLint, some warnings can be fixed automatically with `yarn eslint --fix`
+- `yarn eslint:ts` - ESLint for typescript files, some warnings can be fixed automatically with `yarn eslint --fix`
 - `yarn test` - run all Jest tests